alxshelepenok/lumen/content/posts/fleek-leak-02.md

 While Sites & Domains are landing on the CLI soon for Beta testing, we are preparing the Storage service to make its first appearance on the App’s UI.

-The team is working on a simple drag and dro interface for the app’s ui, **toallow users to pin files onto IPFS via a simple drag and drop interface**.
+The team is working on a simple drag and drop interface for the app’s ui, **to allow users to pin files onto IPFS via a simple drag and drop interface**.

 ![](https://storage.fleek.zone/27a60cdd-37d3-480c-ae88-3ad4ca886b13-bucket/imgs/meme.png)